StuartSmith/Create-A-Wild-Card-Cert/README.md

 This a repository to go through the steps to create a test wild card cert for www.waterfrontsoftware.com

 To create the certificates we will be using open SSL which should be available on most linux distrobutions.
+Check your linux documentation if it is not present.

 ## Step 1: Cert Authority.